2022–23 Notts County F.C. season: In

 John Bostock (pictured in 2016) joined Notts County during the 2022–23 season.

 Burchnall was replaced as head coach by former Swindon Town manager Luke Williams, with Ryan Harley as his assistant.
 Notts County's first player signings came before Williams's arrival, with wing-back Tobi Adebayo-Rowling the first announced on 29 May.
 The Magpies added two other players to their defensive ranks during the off-season, with Aden Baldwin's signing announced on 23 June, and that of fellow centre-back Geraldo Bajrami coming the following day.
 Notts also made three attacking signings in the off-season, all of whom featured in the National League North's 2021–22 team of the season.
 Notts paid undisclosed fees for Gateshead duo Macaulay Langstaff and Cedwyn Scott, who had scored 28 and 24 league goals respectively in the 2021–22 season, with Langstaff also winning the National League North's player of the year award.
 Joining them from Kidderminster Harriers was winger Sam Austin.
 Notts made two further permanent transfers as the 2022–23 season progressed: John Bostock, who joined the Magpies on 7 December having been without a club since departing Doncaster Rovers in the summer, and forward Junior Morias, who joined the Magpies on 15 March from Dagenham.

 Notts County brought in five players on loan during the 2022–23 season, starting with Leicester City goalkeeper Brad Young, who joined on 26 August.
 Intended as a season-long loan, an injury forced his return to Leicester in January.
 In Young's place, the Magpies secured the loan of Archie Mair from Norwich City.
-Midfielder Quevin Castro joined on a four-month loan from West Bromwich Albion in September.
+Midfielder Quévin Castro joined on a four-month loan from West Bromwich Albion in September.
 Following Castro's departure, Notts secured the loan of winger Jodi Jones from Oxford United for the remainder of the season.
 The club's final loan signing was midfielder Connor Lemonheigh-Evans, who joined on loan from Stockport in February.
 Though intended to be a loan until the end of the season, Lemonheigh-Evans was recalled by Stockport on 24 March.